-Lyft drivers get some pretty great insurance options, including the following:
+Lyft drivers are covered with some pretty great insurance options, including the following:

-These policies apply from the time a driver accepts a ride until the ride ends within the app.
+These policies are applied from the time a driver accepts a ride until the ride has ended within the app.

 This coverage applies from when the driver flips into driver mode until the driver accepts a ride request.